DRAVKNOX-Studios/.github/README.md

 ## 🚀 What's Next?

-- [ ] Launch Talvrek application suite
+- [ ] Launch first Talvrek application
 - [ ] Release Embrvaal's first story-driven game
 - [ ] Expand Veltrun's music catalogue to 50+ tracks
 - [ ] Build community tooling and resources
-- [ ] Open professional consultation channels

 **Current Status:** The infrastructure is solid.
 The foundation is set.
 Products are incoming.
 Please stand by.